hachok/translations-generator/README.md

    ```
        {
-           ext: "js", // "js" or "json" (extention of translations),
+           ext: "js", // "ts", "js" or "json" (extention of translations),
            path: "src/translations", // path to folder with translations
            pattern: "translatations_", // (optional) specify pattern to use "en" instead of "translatations_en"
            alias: {